My Current Situation XIII

 Thanks to the Lyman Orchards Golf Center I spent the majority of my Summer and more than half of my Fall golfing.
 And Summer started late this year in Connecticut – remember the month of May?!?
 I had to count it out for starting play as it was rainy and miserable.
 Consequently I did not pick up my clubs until mid-June but then I made up for it by playing until the last weekend of October.

 I learned a lot this year both on the course and off.
-I had previously taken Golf Fore Women 101 (last September 2018) so some of what I learned this year felt like a refresher course but in a good way Ready Fore Golf
+I had previously taken Golf Fore Women 101 (last September 2018) so some of what I learned this year felt like a refresher course but in a good way – check out my blog post: Ready Fore Golf

 However, the majority of what I learned I took and turned into real application on the course.
 And I had the added benefit of being taught and supervised by the award-winning LPGA Class A Teaching Professional Marissa Kulig Crow as well as her 2 trusty teammates Dan Hannibal and Andra Frappier…

-LPGA Class A Teaching Professional Marissa Kulig Crow (in the purple Calloway Golf hat)
+LPGA Class A Teaching Professional Marissa Kulig Crow and her trusty teammates Dan and Andra

 June